9 ways to make better — and safer — hiring decisions

 The safety guide gives you step-by-step information on gathering candidates, narrowing your choices and interviewing potential caregivers that can help you make the absolute best decision for your family.

-The Safety and Verification section of caregiver's profiles on Care.com give you up-to-date information about the candidate's safety verification status, including background check information and phone and email verification.
+The Safety and Verification section of caregivers' profiles on Care.com gives you up-to-date information about the candidate's safety verification status, including background check information and phone and email verification.

 Care.com members support each other through the use of candid, peer-to-peer reviews right on a candidate's profile.
 A star-rating system and comments section make it easy to ascertain a former employer's take on a caregiver you're considering.

-Before you hire a caregiver, check at least three references.
-Put together a list of questions to ask previous employers -- including things that will be relevant to the job you're hiring for.
+Before you hire a caregiver, check several references.
+Put together a list of questions to ask previous employers — including things that will be relevant to the job you're hiring for.

 Care.com gives you the opportunity to access a variety of background checks prior to making your final hiring decision.
 These checks include criminal county and federal record checks spanning seven years of address history.
 To see what's included in each option and determine which is right for you, read this Background Check Guide.